 The basics: Otherwise known as TPD, it's usually held through your superannuation provider that covers you for permanent injuries or illnesses that prevent you from working or require a substantial reduction in your hours.

 What this means: Like WorkCover, it covers you if you can’t work.
 But unlike WorkCover, you can claim it for any injury or illness – they don’t have to be work related.
 For example, if you develop cancer or motor-neurone disease.

 What it covers: Your payout will include coverage for medical costs, lost wages, rehabilitation expenses and any care required.

 How much: This depends on your individual policy and insured amount.

 How it’s paid: As a lump sum into your nominated bank account.

 How long: You need to show your superannuation provider that you meet the definition set out in your policy but there is no specific time frame, and your lump sum payment is most often a once-off.
-We go into more detail here.
+We go into more detail about understanding TPD claims here.

 The basics: It's also usually held through your superannuation provider (although you can purchase it separately through another insurer) and is designed to cover your wages if you are temporarily unable to work for any medical reason.

 What this means: Similar to TPD insurance, it pays for any injury or illness that means you can’t work, no matter why, what or how the injury occurred.
 The difference is that income protection is designed for temporary injuries or illnesses, like a broken leg.